progression

 The evidence is mixed at best.
 Some studies show slight reduction in perceived soreness; others show no effect.
 A 2012 Cochrane review found small benefits for cold water immersion, but noted that the practical significance was questionable.

-More concerning: a 2015 study in the Journal of Physiology found that regular cold water immersion after resistance training actually blunted long-term muscle adaptation.
+More concerning: a 2015 study in the Journal of Physiology found that regular cold water immersion after resistance training attenuated long-term gains in muscle strength and size.
 The inflammatory response you’re trying to suppress is part of the signaling cascade that drives muscle growth.

 Occasional use after particularly demanding sessions is probably fine.
 Daily use after every workout may actively hinder your progress.